Aaron98990/ways-of-the-game/fouls.md

 ## A penalty kick for an offense not in the penalty area
 > If, when the ball is in play:
 >
-> - a player commits an offence [...] outside the field of play or
+> - a player commits an offense [...] outside the field of play or
 >
-> - a [non-player] commits an offence against, or interferes with, an opposing player or a match official outside the field of play,
+> - a [non-player] commits an offense against, or interferes with, an opposing player or a match official outside the field of play,
 >
-> play is restarted with a free kick on the boundary line nearest to where the offence/interference occurred;
+> play is restarted with a free kick on the boundary line nearest to where the offense/interference occurred;
 > Law 12.4

 [A penalty kick is awarded for an direct free kick offense outside the field of play.
 Since the nearest boundary line is the penalty area, a penalty kick is awarded.](https://proreferees.com/2017/09/27/play-of-the-week-29/)